-Payments Act 1986 , section 34, and evidence of the payment is to be provided to the Certifier. levy requirements.
-30. Retaining Walls - Design Standards To ensur Before the issue of a Construction Certificate for approved retaining walls exceeding 600mm in height above ground level (existing) and/or within 1m of a property boundary, detailed design plans must be prepared and submitted to the Certifier for approval. retaining wall are appropriately designed.
-The retaining walls must satisfy the following: a) For retaining walls exceeding 600mm in height above natural ground level (existing) a professional engineer has certified the retaining walls as structurally sound, including in relation to (but not limited to) the ability to withstand the forces of lateral soil load; and b) For retaining walls less than 600mm in height above natural ground level (existing) the Certifier must be satisfied that the retaining walls are structurally sound, including in relation to (but not limited to) the ability to withstand the forces of lateral soil load. c) Retaining walls, footings and drainage must be contained wholly within the development site. d) Construction within a registered easement is prohibited.
-Retaining walls not shown on the approved plan must meet the criteria for Exempt retaining walls and comply with the relevant criteria listed in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or be approved by way of Complying Development before construction and comply with the relevant criteria listed in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 .
-31. Section 68 Application - Water Supply, Sewerage and Stormwater Drainage To ensur relevant Before the issue of a Construction Certificate, an application for water supply, sewerage and stormwater drainage and/or sewage management facility must be approved under section 68 of the Local Government Act 1993 . approvals ar obtained.
-G WORK uilding Work Commences DEAGON ONDITI UNS REASON 32.
-Appointment of Principal Certifier To ensure Principal
+28. Retaining Walls - Design Standards

+Before the issue of a Construction Certificate for approved retaining walls exceeding 600mm in height above ground level (existing) and/or within 1m of a property boundary, detailed design plans must be prepared and submitted to the Certifier for approval.

+To ensure retaining walls are appropriately designed.

+The retaining walls must satisfy the following:

+- a) For retaining walls exceeding 600mm in height above natural ground level (existing) a professional engineer has certified the retaining walls as structurally sound, including in relation to (but not limited to) the ability to withstand the forces of lateral soil load; and - b) For retaining walls less than 600mm in height above natural ground level (existing) the Certifier must be satisfied that the retaining walls are structurally sound, including in relation to (but not limited to) the ability to withstand the forces of lateral soil load. - c) Retaining walls, footings and drainage must be contained wholly within the development site. - d) Construction within a registered easement is prohibited.

+Retaining walls not shown on the approved plan must meet the criteria for Exempt retaining walls and comply with the relevant criteria listed in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 or be approved by way of Complying Development before construction and comply with the relevant criteria listed in State Environmental Planning Policy (Exempt and Complying Development Codes) 2008.

+29. Section 68 Application - Water Supply, Sewerage and Stormwater Drainage

+Before the issue of a Construction Certificate, an application for water supply, sewerage and stormwater drainage and/or sewage management facility must be approved under section 68 of the Local Government Act 1993.